crayon1337/Rails-Chat-App/README.md

  Now that you can run the application in development environment let's take a look at the routes
  ## Routes
- The following table shows available routes in the application
 | Prefix  | Verb  | URL  Pattern | Controller#Action  |
 |:-:|:-:|:-:|---|---|
 | root | GET | / | home#index |